As this exciting new drug market continues to attract capital, investors are starting to ask about ways to invest in psychedelics.

 Early projections for the space, including a data report from a Canadian exchange, have pegged the magic mushroom industry with the potential to reach a US$7 billion value by 2027.

-The capital markets have opened the doors to this industry as a new wave of public companies pursues effective methods of medicine and product development to offer growth in this brand new arena.
+The capital markets have opened the doors to this sector as a new wave of public companies pursues effective methods of medicine and product development to offer growth in this developing arena.

 Here the Investing News Network (INN) provides investors with a closer look at ways to invest in psychedelics, what to look for when starting in the space and the early trends seen so far in this nascent capital markets industry.